WEHRLE treats all types of industrial effluent & industrial wastewater

 We offer various solutions for industrial effluent treatment.
 View some industries which profit from WEHRLE's wastewater treatment technologies in the following:

-With its wide range of technologies, WEHRLE is able to design the ideal plant by using intelligent process combinations, including water reuse by achieving process water qualities.
+With its wide range of technologies, WEHRLE is able to design the ideal plant for industrial effluent treatment by using intelligent process combinations, including water reuse by achieving process water qualities.
 This allows full management of the water path and contributes to reduce environmental pollution.

 Industrial effluent is wastewater that is generated from a wide variety of production and processing processes.
 Depending on the industry, industrial wastewater can be composed of various components.
 Besides organic compounds like, for example, oils, fats, alcohols and flavorings, other substances such as heavy metals, acids and alkalis also combine with the water.
 This kind of wastewater must be pretreated before discharging it to public sewage treatment plants or the nature or reusing it for internal purposes.